mindee/mindee-api-python/README.md

 ### Development Install

-If you'll be modifying the source code, you'll want to have the development requirements as well.
+If you'll be modifying the source code, you'll need to install the development requirements as well.

 First clone this repo: